beppvis/Flow_ers/README.md

 5. **ERPNext Integration:** Requires ERPNext to be running and accessible
 6. **Language Support:** Currently optimized for English text; other languages may have reduced accuracy
 7. **Processing Time:** Large files or complex quotes may take 30-60 seconds to process
-8. **Error Handling:** Some edge cases in quote formats may not be fully extracted

 ### Security Considerations